Peregrinati/django-reportengine/README.rst

 ReportEngine (for Django 1.1+)
 ==============================

-Forking this because there appear to be some issues with it and django 1.5
+Forking this because there appear to be some issues with it and django 1.5.

+I've fixed them now - was mostly changes in the templates.

 by Nikolaj Baer for Web Cube CMS [http://www.webcubecms.com]
 ------------------------------------------------------------